Adult nurse

 Qualifications

 You may be able to get accreditation of prior experiential learning (APEL) if you have practice-based learning or a degree in another health-related, biology-based or social sciences subject.
-Having APEL may shorten your course to two years but this is at the discretion of individual institutions so it is best to check with course providers.
-For a list of recognised programmes, see NMC Approved Programmes.
+Evidence of this learning may contribute to meeting some programme requirements, but this is at the discretion of individual institutions.

 The NMC states that good health is necessary to practise as a nurse, but this doesn't mean that you'll be exempt if you have a disability or health condition.
 Before you start a pre-registration programme, you'll also need to take a criminal records check.
+Read the NMC Guidance on health and character.

 Skills